winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 let C = ∀(r : Type) → (F r → r) → r
 ```
-Then the type `C` is equivalent to the type `T` that we would have defined by `T = F T` in a language that supports recursively defined types.
+As it turns out, the type `C` is equivalent to the type `T` that one would have defined by `T = F T` in a language that supports recursively defined types.

 It is not obvious why the type `C = ∀(r : Type) → (F r → r) → r` is equivalent to a type `T` defined recursively by `T = F T`.
 More precisely, the type `C` is the "least fixpoint" of the type equation `C = F C`.